Posts

 Image

-This is an early picture showing my teacher Monden Tekikū and myself playing at Hosshin-ji temple in Tōkyō in 2004.
+An early picture showing my teacher Monden Tekikū and myself playing at Hosshin-ji temple in Tōkyō in 2004.
 Practical issues The traditional honkyoku -pieces of the Komusō-Shakuhachi are transmitted in direct encounter between teacher and student.
 In the old days the teacher would have known all his pieces by heart, he would not have used any notation when showing how to play.
 The student then played what he had heard and took notes.
 Here is what Nishimura Kokū 西村虚空 (1915-2002) writes about his Shakuhachi lessons with Tani Kyōchiku 谷狂竹 (1882-1950) in 1943: I took lessons three times a week, but for half a year the master made play only Ro - that one single note.
 And whenever my lesson on the single tone Ro was finished, he would play the piece Ajikan for me.
 And thus, before I even noticed it, Ajikan had become deeply engraved into my heart, and after half a year I was able to hum along.
-After half a year of taking lessons on the tone Ro, to my great surprise he told me: &q
+After half a year of taking lessons on the tone Ro, to my great surprise he told me: "Now

 Traditional Music